Yogesh-K-Matkar/react_concept_react_app/README.md

             **Example**: If the path is "/movie/:movieID/:movieName", then params will be an object like { movieID: "123", movieName: "Charlie" }.

-    - **Dynamic route parameters to Loader attribute funtion** are used to access dynamic values from the URL
+    - **Dynamic route parameters of URL access in Loader attribute funtion**.

-    **Dynamic routing** is used to create routes based on data or user input.
-It allows you to create routes that can change at runtime.

         Syntax:-